 In a separate post, I am introducing my sewing partners and their unique approach to mask making in detail! ➔

 To others who would also like to use any part of my work – the mask design, the pattern and / or the instructions – commercially, I'd be happy to grant the necessary usage rights for a fair fee, and I'm always thrilled to have the option to forward all enquiries from those who would like to buy my mask to someone who actually has the time to sew it!

 But no matter how this journey might continue: Instructions and patterns are always free for anyone who just wants to non-commercially sew some masks for themselves, for gifts or donations, and this will definitely remain so.

-I update those frequently asked questions and hacks annotations every now and then (last: October 7th)!
-If you have questions yourself, please feel free comment below (or via Facebook, Twitter, Instagram) or simply send me an email!
+I update those questions and hacks annotations continously (last: February 14th, 2021)!
+If you have questions yourself, please feel free comment below (or via Facebook, Twitter, Instagram) – or simply send me an email!

 Download of Instructions and Pattern as a printable PDF

 Here you can download a printable PDF with introduction, instructions and pattern for my Hybrid Cloth Mask [V6K | Feb 14th, 2021, 15:00] on 4 pages, in EU Din A4 or US letter format.
 Before download, please read the conditions below!